bosconian-dynamics/bosconian-dynamics/README.md

 ### Oh, hello there 👋
-I'm a web developer with a passion for creation, exploration, and expression.
+I am an insatiably curious and idealistically driven full-stack JavaScript addict with a passion for creation, expression, and the platforms which facilitate them.

-And JavaScript.
-Raccoons are pretty neat too :raccoon:

 ## Current Focus